galex505/elasticsearch-cluster-manual/setup/index.rst

 Cluster Node configuration script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In addition to reconfiguring the Analysis Cockpit, ``es-cluster-install.sh`` will
+In addition to reconfiguring the Analysis Cockpit, ``es-cluster-setup.sh`` will
 create a script es-node-install.sh that contains the required configuration for
 additional nodes to join the cluster.

 Restarting Elasticsearch
 ~~~~~~~~~~~~~~~~~~~~~~~~